ddproxy/Starfish/README.md

 * `options`: Options object.
 Required.
   - `options.name`: Optional, unique name to identify data store.
 Used in logs and to remove data store.
 Optional.
   - `options.type`: The type of data store to be added. (pg, mysql, redis, mongo, rethink, sqlite) Required.
+  - `options.user`: The user of the data store to be added.
+Defaults to `starfish`.
+Optional.
   - `options.host`: The hostname of the data store to be added.
-Defaults to localhost.
+Defaults to `localhost`.
 Optional.
   - `options.port`: The port of the data store to be added.
 Defaults to data store's default port.
 Optional.
+  - `options.password`: The password of the data store to be added.
+Defaults to `starfish`.
+Optional.
   - `options.database`: The database to the data store to be added.
-Default is 'starfish'.
+Defaults to `starfish`.
 Optional.

 ### `insert()`